 Numerous studies conducted over the past two decades have revealed that prolonged stress not only makes one prone to faster ageing, heart disease and stroke but also stress makes you fat.

 While stress affects all of us, women need to be more watchful.
 A 2011 survey conducted by Nielsen in 21 countries had found Indian women to be the most stressed on earth.
-Other studies have showed that women are more likely to binge when upset compared to men.
+Other studies have shown that women are more likely to binge when upset compared to men.
 It’s easy to figure the rest.

 Wondering exactly how stress increases your waistline?
 Here are the reasons:

 When we are stressed, the body goes into ‘fight or flight’ mode, triggering the release of various hormones that give a burst of energy.
 One of them is cortisol.
 While it is normal for our cortisol levels to vary through the day, when we are chronically stressed, this hormone’s level goes up — and stays there.
 This increases motivation in general, including the motivation to eat.
 Plus, the body resists weight loss because it starts thinking times are tough and you may starve so it hoards fat from the food you eat.